BioPhoton/ngRe/README.md

 We need to find a elegant way of controling subscriptions in a component.

 > **Automated subscription handling**
-> To ensure all subscriptions are cleaned up we need to:
+> To ensure all subscriptions are cleaned up outside ou the component we need to:
 > - encapsulate state managed in the component into a service
 > - leverage the services `OnDestroy` life cycle hook to handle subscription inside the service
 > - provide it under the components providers to bind it's lifetime to the components lifetime